Skip To Content Skip To Navigation Go to Accessibility Statement

 • And even the type of pain they’re treating.

-Paying attention to the last can give you a good idea of the device’s capabilities for treating specific pain types.
+Looking at the types of pain treated gives you a good idea of the device’s effectiveness for specific pain types.

 Reviews from experts (physical therapists, chiropractors)

 TENS units are a ubiquitous device that professional physical therapists and chiropractors use.
 If you find a device you like, research what experts say about it.
 Their recommendations can provide more comfort with your decision as they are familiar with these devices.
-Many chiropractor TENS machines are readily available for purchase without a prescription.
+Many expert-recommended devices are readily available for purchase without a prescription.

 Over the Counter vs Prescription TENS Units Comparison : Further details are provided below